Where Do We Start?

 - Is WriteShop a good fit for a reluctant writer?

 - My junior higher already writes well.
 Can we start with WriteShop II?

 - My high schooler can write 5-paragraph essays.
-Does he need WriteShop II?
+Do we need WriteShop II?

-- Can I use WriteShop I with an advanced 4th or 5th grader?
+- Can I use WriteShop I with an advanced 5th grader?